yaadav-deepanshu/Automatic_Number_Plate_Recoginition_System_With_Email_Notification/README.md

-# License Plate Recognition System
+# Automatic License Plate Recognition System With Email Notification

 This project is a Automatic License Plate Recognition System that detects and recognizes license plates from images.
 It includes a backend powered by OpenCV and Python for image processing and character recognition, and a frontend built with HTML, CSS, and JavaScript for user interaction.